prakashmtiwari/vehicle-parking-app-v2/README.md

 #Apply migrations
 flask db upgrade

-#Seed the database with admin role and admin user with superuser priviledges
+#Seed the database with admin role and admin user with superuser priviledges.
+Run from vpa/beserver
 flask seed

 # default username and password for admin is "admin"